zeling595/tp/docs/UserGuide.md

 Examples:
 *  `editPerson 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.
-*  `editPerson 2 n/Betsy Crower t/` Edits the name of the 2nd person to be `Betsy Crower` and clears all existing tags.
+*  `editPerson 2 n/Betsy Crower` Edits the name of the 2nd person to be `Betsy Crower`.

 ### Locating persons by name: `findPerson`